micro5k/microg-unofficial-installer/docs/INSTRUCTIONS.rst

 Download
 --------

-You can get the complete package it in the `XDA thread <https://forum.xda-developers.com/showthread.php?t=3432360>`_, instead the open-source only version in the `release page <https://github.com/micro5k/microg-unofficial-installer/releases>`_.
+You can get the complete package in the `XDA thread <https://forum.xda-developers.com/showthread.php?t=3432360>`_, instead the open-source only version in the `release page <https://github.com/micro5k/microg-unofficial-installer/releases>`_.